ftschirpke/DnD-Campaign-Manager/README.md

 - access to information about characters and spells at any time (e.g. while DM-ing a session)

 Ideas for future improvements include:
-- add character-sheet-like view of characters to the GUI app
+- add character-sheet-like view of characters to the GUI app (partially implemented)
+- automatic creation of character sheets and other helpful character documents for example as PDFs (partially implemented)
+- allow in-app creation of content (as an alternative to manually writing JSON files) in the GUI app
+- support 2024 rule changes
 - add monsters and NPCs
-- allow in-app creation of content (as an alternative to manually writing JSON files) in the GUI app
+- support multiclassing
 - keep track of a character's resources (such as spell slots, HP, Ki, or exhaustion) while playing
-- support multiclassing
-- automatic creation of character sheets and other helpful character documents for example as PDFs

 ## You want to use the software?